simonzhaoms/spark/scala/scala-tutorial.md

 package foo
 import quux.Quux
 object Baz {
-    val a = Bar.func(2)
+    // Bar is visible within Baz, since Bar and Baz are in the same package - foo val a = Bar.func(2)

-    val b = Quux.func(3)
+    // Quux must be imported, since Quux is not in the same package as Baz val b = Quux.func(3)
 }
 ```

+All members of package `scala`, `java.lang`, `scala, Predef` are
+automatically imported in any Scala program, thus they are not
+required to be imported manually.

 Scala executable application program should contain a `main` method: